joelvoss/jvdx-core/README.md

-  "name": "my-package",                   // Your package name "source": "src/my-package.js",          // Your source code "main": "dist/my-package.js",           // Where to generate the CommonJS/Node bundle "module": "dist/my-package.module.js",  // Where to generate the ESM bundle "unpkg": "dist/my-package.umd.js",      // Where to generate the UMD bundle (also aliased as "umd:main") "scripts": {
+  "name": "my-package",                   // Your package name "source": "src/my-package.js",          // Your source code "main": "dist/my-package.js",           // Where to generate the CommonJS/Node bundle "exports": "dist/foo.modern.js",        // path to the modern output (see below) "module": "dist/my-package.module.js",  // Where to generate the ESM bundle "unpkg": "dist/my-package.umd.js",      // Where to generate the UMD bundle (also aliased as "umd:main") "scripts": {